DWI / DUI Defense

 Under Texas law, driving while intoxicated is a criminal offense that can have extremely serious legal consequences.
 Driving while intoxicated (DWI) is a dangerous act that not only increases the risk of accidents, but it can also have a detrimental effect on a person’s life and future opportunities.

-Driving While Intoxicated can send you to jail for up to 6 months and carry thousands of dollars in fines and driver's license surcharges if your BAC (Blood Alcohol Content) is 0.08 or more.
-The penalties are even more severe if the police believe your BAC is 0.15 or more -- up to 1 year in jail and double the fines and surcharges!
+Driving While Intoxicated can send you to jail for up to 6 months and carry thousands of dollars in fines if your BAC (Blood Alcohol Content) is 0.08 or more.
+The penalties are even more severe if the police believe your BAC is 0.15 or more -- up to 1 year in jail and double the fines!

 If you don't act within 15 days, your Driver's License will be suspended!

 If a chemical screening test shows a blood-alcohol content of 0.08 percent or higher, no other evidence (field tests) needs to be presented to the court in order to obtain a DWI conviction.
 A driver testing 0.15 percent or more over the legal limit of 0.08 percent faces more severe penalties for enhanced BAC.